 Wailer left the Wailers in 1973 and adopted the name "Bunny" in pursuit of a solo career after balking when Chris Blackwell wanted the Wailers to tour in the United States, stating that it was against his Rastafari principles.
 Before leaving the Wailers, Wailer had become more focused on his spiritual faith.
 He identified with the Rastafari movement, as did the other Wailers.
-He also composed much of his own material as well as re-recording a number of cuts from the Wailers' catalogue.
-Wailer recorded primarily in the roots style, in keeping with his often political and spiritual messages; his album Blackheart Man was well received.
+He also composed much of his material and re-recorded several cuts from the Wailers' catalog.
+Wailer recorded primarily in the roots style, keeping with his often political and spiritual messages; his album Blackheart Man was well received.

-Wailer won the Grammy Award for Best Reggae Album three times; in 1991 for the album Time Will Tell: A Tribute to Bob Marley, in 1995 for Crucial!
+Wailer won the Grammy Award for Best Reggae Album three times; in 1991 for the album Time Will Tell: A Tribute to Bob Marley and in 1995 for Crucial!
 Roots Classics, and in 1997 for Hall of Fame: A Tribute to Bob Marley's 50th Anniversary.
-He was also featured on the album True Love by Toots and the Maytals, which won the Grammy Award in 2004 for Best Reggae Album, and showcased many notable musicians.
-In August 2012, Wailer received Jamaica's fifth highest honor, the Order of Jamaica.
+He was also featured on the album True Love by Toots and the Maytals, which won the Grammy Award in 2004 for Best Reggae Album and showcased many notable musicians.
+In August 2012, Wailer received the Order of Jamaica's fifth highest honor.
 In 2016, he played a month-long 'Blackheart Man' tour to celebrate the 40th anniversary of his 1976 album.
 In October 2017, he was awarded the Order of Merit by the Jamaican government, the nation's fourth-highest honor.
 In November 2019, Wailer received a Pinnacle Award in New York from the Coalition to Preserve Reggae.

 In October 2018, Wailer suffered a minor stroke, resulting in speech problems.
-After suffering another stroke in July 2020, he was hospitalized at Andrews Memorial Hospital in Saint Andrew Parish.
-Bunny Wailer was an original member of reggae group The Wailers along with Bob Marley and Peter Tosh.
-Considered one of the longtime standard-bearers of reggae music, he died on March 2, 2021 at the age of 73.
+After another stroke in July 2020, he was hospitalized at Andrews Memorial Hospital in Saint Andrew Parish.
+Bunny Wailer was an original member of the reggae group The Wailers, along with Bob Marley and Peter Tosh.
+Considered one of the longtime standard-bearers of reggae music, he died on March 2, 2021, at 73.